-Without question, “extraordinary” families need safe places to call their own.
+Without question, “extraordinary” families like mine need safe places to call their own.
 Home.
 Perhaps church.
 Like-minded community organizations.
 Special neighbors.
 Extended families members – who get it.

 Sadly, the feeling of envy lies right under the surface – waiting to emerge.